l3-team/CasGuardBundle/README.md

 	...
 ```

-For Symfony4 and Symfony5 and Symfony6, add parameters cas_host and cas_login_target in your config/services.yaml under parameters (NOT under l3_cas_guard)
+For Symfony4 and Symfony5 and Symfony6 and Symfony7, add parameters cas_host and cas_login_target in your config/services.yaml under parameters (NOT under l3_cas_guard)
 ```
         ...
         cas_login_target: '%env(string:CAS_LOGIN_TARGET)%'